All COVID-19 information can be found in the COVID-19 accordion below.

-This course is designed to offer a computer based training (CBT) to satisfy the DADS pre-licensing program training requirement, which is part of (TAC; Title 40, Part 1, Chapter 15; Subchapter B, §15.105 Initial License Application Procedures and Issuance. §Effective January 1, 2015, an administrator or alternate administrator of a center must complete the DADS pre-licensing program training titled Overview of Prescribed Pediatric Extended Care Center Licensing Standards in Texas before an applicant may submit an initial application for a license.§
+This course is designed to offer a computer based training (CBT) to satisfy the HHSC pre-licensing program training requirement, which is part of TAC; Title 26, Part 1, Chapter 550 Licensing Standards for Prescribed Pediatric Extended Care Centers.
+An administrator or alternate administrator of a center must complete the HHSC pre-licensing program training titled Overview of Prescribed Pediatric Extended Care Center Licensing Standards in Texas before an applicant may submit an initial application for a license.

 To document successful course completion, the participants must print a copy of the course certificate available at the end of the training and keep the certificate for documentation purposes.